 Deal with a Long Term Relationship Break Up

-Long term relationships are hardest to let go and when its time to put an end to it, it's usually devastating.
-It's hard to lose both the person you love and a part of yourself at the same time and it hurts because you've invested a lot of time and emotion in the relationship only to let it go.
-Break-ups hit hard after it sinks in, for some it feels like their whole world just shut down.
+Long-term relationships are hardest to let go of, and when its time to put an end to it, it's usually devastating - for one or both of the couple.
+It's hard to lose not only the person you have loved, and love, but also a part of yourself at the same time and it hurts because you've invested a lot of time and emotion in the relationship, only to let it go.
+Break-ups hit hard, especially after the reality of it sinks in.
+For some, it feels as if their entire world has ended.
 There is a whirlwind of emotions that you suddenly feel all at once not allowing you to think straight or to act right.

-We fail to realize that its probably the best thing we ever did for ourselves or for our partner.
-We get too attached to the relationship and too comfortable with each other that we don't see what's beyond "us" and that's what makes it hard to accept that the relationship we thought was a happily ever after ends up to be a disaster.
+We may not realize it at the time, but it's probably the best thing we ever did for ourselves or for our partner.
+We get too attached to the relationship and too comfortable with each other that we don't see what's beyond "us", and that's what makes it hard to accept that the relationship we thought was a happily ever after ends up to be a disaster, or worse - boring.

 We must understand that there was life before the relationship and that there will be life after it.
 We do not really lose ourselves in the process of letting go instead we gain more from it after we have honed the experiences we've been through in that relationship.
 It can't, however we want it to, be done overnight.
 It will take time to heal and accept then finally move forward.

 People would be better equipped to handle these situations if a breakup wasn't always looked upon as a "failure", but rather a beautiful time together than can end with love and gratitude.

 - 1We tend to question why the breakup happened in the first place and then we often blame ourselves for the breakup happening, however we must remember that relationships only work if both of you want it, and work on it, and when a relationship ends, it's usually about both of you - not just one of you.
 The gravity may differ but regardless of the reason why you broke up keep in mind that you each have your share of shortcomings.Don't blame yourself.